optimizely/objective-c-sdk/README.md

 In order to install the universal framework, follow the steps below:

-1. Download the [iOS](./OptimizelySDKUniversal/generated-frameworks/Release-iOS-universal-SDK/OptimizelySDKiOS.framework) or [tvOS](./OptimizelySDKUniversal/generated-frameworks/Release-tvOS-universal-SDK/OptimizelySDKTVOS.framework) framework.
+1. Download the [iOS](./OptimizelySDKUniversal/generated-frameworks/Release-iOS-universal-SDK/OptimizelySDKiOS.framework.zip) or [tvOS](./OptimizelySDKUniversal/generated-frameworks/Release-tvOS-universal-SDK/OptimizelySDKTVOS.framework.zip) framework.

-2. Drag the framework to your project in Xcode, this should prompt you to select a target.
+2. Unzip the framework, then drag the framework to your project in Xcode; Xcode should prompt you to select a target.
 Go to **Build Phases** and make sure that the framework is under the **Link Binary with Libraries** section.

 3. Go to **Build Phases** and in the **Embed Frameworks** section add the framework.